antorsae/music-organizer/pipeline/track_persona.md

 ## Output Format

+ABSOLUTELY CRITICAL:
-CRITICAL: You must respond with ONLY a valid JSON object in this exact format:
+- You MUST respond with ONLY a valid JSON object
+- NO explanatory text before or after the JSON
+- NO markdown formatting or code blocks
+- NO comments or descriptions
+- JUST the raw JSON object starting with { and ending with }

 ```json
 {